By Daniel Kovacs | Summit County Real Estate

 HOA Dues

 Many mountain condos and townhomes have HOA fees covering amenities like pools, hot tubs, and common area maintenance.
 These can range from $300 to $1,500+ monthly.
-Understand what's included and review HOA financial health.
+Understand what's included and review the HOA's financial statements.
+A low HOA fee might look attractive until you discover the reserve fund is empty and a $10,000 special assessment is coming next year.

 Rental Income Potential

-If you're considering renting your property when not in use, understand:
+If you're considering renting your property when not in use, understand the local landscape before counting on rental income:

 - Property management costs (typically 25-35% of rental income)